joseareia/spotify-cleaner/README.md

 If you wish to modify the utility (e.g., path, cache size, etc.), you can edit the file located at `src/main.lua` and then proceed again with the installation steps.

-If you desire to unninstall the utility, you can simply run:
+If you desire to uninstall the utility, you can simply run:

 ```console
 sudo make uninstall